Gapoly/DockerTagWatcher/README.md

 # DockerTagWatcher
 Python script that sends a notifcation when an Image from Docker Hub gets a new stable update

+# 1. What is DockerTagWatcher ?

+DockerTagWatcher is a Python script that watches given images from the Docker Hub and send you a notification by email when a new stable version is released.

 ## Necessary packages :